Ragtime: Historical context

 The heyday of ragtime occurred before sound recording was widely available.
-Like classical music, and unlike jazz, classical ragtime had and has primarily a written tradition, being distributed in sheet music rather than through recordings or by imitation of live performances.
-Ragtime music was also distributed via piano rolls for player pianos.
+Like European classical music, classical ragtime has primarily been a written tradition distributed though sheet music.
+But sheet music sales ultimately depended on the skill of amateur pianists, which limited classical ragtime's complexity and proliferation.
 A folk ragtime tradition also existed before and during the period of classical ragtime (a designation largely created by Scott Joplin's publisher John Stillwell Stark), manifesting itself mostly through string bands, banjo and mandolin clubs (which experienced a burst of popularity during the early 20th century) and the like.

-A form known as novelty piano (or novelty ragtime) emerged as the traditional rag was fading in popularity.
-Where traditional ragtime depended on amateur pianists and sheet music sales, the novelty rag took advantage of new advances in piano-roll technology and the phonograph record to permit a more complex, pyrotechnic, performance-oriented style of rag to be heard.
+Ragtime was also distributed via piano rolls for mechanical player pianos.
+While the traditional rag was fading in popularity, a genre called novelty piano (or novelty ragtime) emerged that took advantage of new advances in piano roll technology and the phonograph record to permit a more complex, pyrotechnic, performance-oriented style of rag to be heard.
 Chief among the novelty rag composers is Zez Confrey, whose "Kitten on the Keys" popularized the style in 1921.

 Ragtime also served as the roots for stride piano, a more improvisational piano style popular in the 1920s and 1930s.
 Elements of ragtime found their way into much of the American popular music of the early 20th century.
 It also played a central role in the development of the musical style later referred to as Piedmont blues; indeed, much of the music played by such artists of the style as Reverend Gary Davis, Blind Boy Fuller, Elizabeth Cotten, and Etta Baker could be referred to as "ragtime guitar."

 Although most ragtime was composed for piano, transcriptions for other instruments and ensembles are common, notably including Gunther Schuller's arrangements of Joplin's rags.
 Ragtime guitar continued to be popular into the 1930s, usually in the form of songs accompanied by skilled guitar work.
-Numerous records emanated from several labels, performed by Blind Blake, Blind Boy Fuller, Lemon Jefferson, and others.
-Occasionally ragtime was scored for ensembles (particularly dance bands and brass bands) similar to those of James Reese Europe or as songs like those written by Irving Berlin.
+Numerous records emanated from several labels, performed by Blind Blake, Blind Boy Fuller, Blind Lemon Jefferson, and others.
+Occasionally, ragtime was scored for ensembles (particularly dance bands and brass bands) similar to those of James Reese Europe or as songs like those written by Irving Berlin.
 Joplin had long-standing ambitions of synthesizing the worlds of ragtime and opera, to which end the opera Treemonisha was written.
 However, its first performance, poorly staged with Joplin accompanying on the piano, was "disastrous" and was never performed again in Joplin's lifetime.
 The score was lost for decades, then rediscovered in 1970, and a fully orchestrated and staged performance took place in 1972.
 An earlier opera by Joplin, A Guest of Honor, has been lost.